Miljar/http-cache-notes/README.rst

 If-None-Match
 ....

-Each resource content can uniquely defined by an `E-tag`_ header.
+Each resource content can uniquely defined by an ETag_ header.
 A client may send an ``If-None-Match`` request to verify that the resource content is still valid.
 When that is the case, a ``304 Not Modified`` status code should be returned, informing the client that the resource content has not changed.

-Inspect this header if you want to use `Cache Invalidation With ETag`_ on resources.
+Inspect this header if you want to use `Cache Invalidation With ETag`_ on resources.`

 .. code:: console